jansmolders86/mediacenterjs/README.md

 Known issues: video/audio playback
 ==================

-* Currently the music app is in heavy development so functionality can be broken.

-These issues are known issues and current browser/platform limitations.
-I'm trying to figure out how to get around these limitations.

 * Mobile device streaming still in heavy development
 * Browser: Seeking beyond buffer not working yet.